arghya-v/youth-venture/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+---

+## Shark Tank Platform (Firebase + Next.js)

+This repo includes a lightweight platform to run pitch events with:

+- Authentication (Google) and roles stored in Firestore (`users.roles`).
+- Pitch submissions (`/submit`).
+- Public gallery and voting (`/pitches`).
+- Leaderboard (`/leaderboard`).
+- Judge scoring (`/judge`).
+- Final results (`/results`).

+Setup steps:

+1. Create a Firebase project.
+Enable Authentication (Google provider) and Firestore.
+2. Copy `.env.local.example` to `.env.local` and fill in Firebase config.
+3. Create Firestore collections as needed; add an event document in `events` with fields:
+	- `name: string`
+	- `isActive: true`
+	- `submissionsOpen: true/false`
+	- `votingOpen: true/false`
+4. Optionally set `NEXT_PUBLIC_CURRENT_EVENT_ID` in `.env.local` to pin to a specific event.
+5. Add user roles by editing documents in `users/{uid}` with `roles: ["participant", "voter", "judge", "admin"]` as needed.
+6. Deploy Firestore rules from `firebase.rules` to enforce one vote per user and scoped access.

+Notes:

+- Admins flip flags on the event document to open/close submissions and voting; mark Top 10 by setting `isTop10=true` on selected pitches; publish winners by setting `finalRank` (1..3) and `winner=true` on pitch docs.
+- No backend functions are required; everything runs client-side against Firestore.